Flag of North Dakota: 1951 Flag Commission

 In 1951, the North Dakota State Flag Commission was established by S.B.
-No. 156 (1951 S.L., ch.303) to evaluate the state flag's design.
-Composed of five members appointed by the Governor, the Commission operated until December 31, 1952, with a mandate to thoroughly assess the flag's origins, dimensions, and its suitability as a symbol for North Dakota.
+No. 156 (1951 S.L., ch.303) to assess the flag's origins, dimensions, and its suitability as a symbol for North Dakota.
+Composed of five members appointed by the Governor, the commission operated until December 31, 1952.

-Regarding the flag's suitability as a symbol of North Dakota, the commission weighed both its historical significance and its alignment with the state's identity.
-While acknowledging its long-standing presence since 1911 and its association with North Dakota troops in historic conflicts, the commission noted that these factors alone did not inherently make it emblematic of the state.
-Examining the design's resemblance to the United States coat of arms, the commission emphasized the importance of distinctiveness.
-Despite minor variations, they deemed the flag too closely resembled the national emblem, suggesting that its symbolism belonged to the entire nation rather than any individual state.
+While acknowledging flag's long-standing presence since 1911 and its association with North Dakota troops in historic conflicts, the commission noted that these factors alone did not inherently make it emblematic of the state.
+Despite minor variations, they deemed the flag too closely resembled the United States coat of arms, suggesting that its symbolism belonged to the entire nation rather than any individual state, and emphasized the importance of distinctiveness.
 In pursuit of a more fitting motif, the commission explored various avenues including historical figures, state nicknames, and indigenous symbols.
 However, each option presented challenges or lacked resonance with North Dakota's identity.
-Certain themes were also deemed either historically inaccurate or too regionally specific.
-Interestingly, the commission deemed the sources of symbolism that would be used for the state's coat of arms as unsuitable, leaving only the color palette as a point of agreement.
+Certain themes were deemed either historically inaccurate or too regionally specific.
+Here, the commission deemed the sources of symbolism that would later be used for the state's coat of arms as unsuitable, leaving only the color palette as a point of agreement.

 Through a process of elimination, the commission arrived at wheat and sunset as the most suitable symbols for the state flag.
 Wheat, as the primary crop and symbol of North Dakota's agricultural heritage, represented the state's economic backbone.
-While the breathtaking sunsets unique to North Dakota captured the state's natural beauty and awe-inspiring landscapes.
-The commission's recommendation thus crystallized into a proposal: a green flag adorned with golden wheat stems and heads, accompanied by a radiant golden sunset—a tribute to North Dakota's agricultural prowess and celestial splendor.
+While the sunset exemplified the state's distinctive sunsets and natural beauty.
+The commission's recommendation ultimately resulted in a proposal: a green flag adorned with golden wheat stems and heads, accompanied by a radiant golden sunset.
 This design aimed to encapsulate the essence of the state's identity while adhering to principles of originality, symbolism, and simplicity, as outlined by the commission's thorough examination of flag design principles and historical context.

 The proposed changes were ultimately met with resistance.
 S.B.
-No. 265, incorporating the Commission's suggestions, was presented in the 1953 session but failed to pass.
+No. 265, incorporating the commission's suggestions, was presented in the 1953 session but failed to pass.